Is Professional Face Painting Safe for Kids? (Vancouver Parent Guide)

 • More sensitive due to delicate, developing skin

 Professional artists will often decline to paint children under 2–3 years old for safety reasons.
-That’s not being difficult, it’s being responsible.
+That's not being difficult — it's being responsible.

 Why Water-Based Face Paint Is Safe